rust-lang/rust/src/doc/rustc-dev-guide/src/macro-expansion.md

 There is an old and mostly undocumented effort to improve the MBE system, give it more hygiene-related features, better scoping and visibility rules, etc. There hasn't been a lot of work on this recently, unfortunately.
-Internally, `macro` macros use the same machinery as today's MBEs; they just have additional syntactic sugar and are allowed to be in namespaces.
+Internally, `macro` `macro`s use the same machinery as today's MBEs; they just have additional syntactic sugar and are allowed to be in namespaces.

 ## Procedural Macros

-Procedural macros are also expanded during parsing, as mentioned above.
+Procedural `macro`s are also expanded during parsing, as mentioned above.
 However, they use a rather different mechanism.
-Rather than having a parser in the compiler, procedural macros are implemented as custom, third-party crates.
+Rather than having a parser in the compiler, procedural `macro`s are implemented as custom, third-party crates.
-The compiler will compile the proc macro crate and specially annotated functions in them (i.e. the proc macro itself), passing them a stream of tokens.
+The compiler will compile the proc `macro` crate and specially annotated functions in them (i.e. the proc `macro` itself), passing them a stream of tokens.

-The proc macro can then transform the token stream and output a new token stream, which is synthesized into the AST.
+The proc `macro` can then transform the token stream and output a new token stream, which is synthesized into the `AST`.

-It's worth noting that the token stream type used by proc macros is _stable_, so `rustc` does not use it internally (since our internal data structures are unstable).
+It's worth noting that the token stream type used by proc `macro`s is _stable_, so `rustc` does not use it internally (since our internal data structures are unstable).
 The compiler's token stream is [`rustc_ast::tokenstream::TokenStream`][rustcts], as previously.
 This is